ravendb/docs/version_3/docs/client-api/commands/patches/how-to-work-with-patch-requests.markdown

-# Patches: How to work with patch requests?
+# Client API : Patches: How to work with patch requests?

 TODO